-Born in Seoul Korea, Ms. Kim began her musical studies at age four.
+Born in Seoul Korea, Ms. Kim began her musical training at age four.
 At age ten, she gave her orchestral debut with the Seoul Philharmonic Orchestra.
-She graduated from The Juilliard School where she earned her Bachelors and Masters of Music and was recipient of the Arthur Rubinstein Award.
-Ms. Kim garnered top prizes in national and international competitions including the Leschetizky Piano Competition, the Bartok-Kabalevsky-Prokofiev International Piano Competition and the Vincenzo Bellini International Piano Competition.
-Ms. Kim makes her home in Hong Kong with her husband Thomas and her son, Max.
+She went on to graduate from The Juilliard School earning both a Bachelors and Masters of Music.
+She was also the recipient of the prestigious Arthur Rubinstein Award and garnered top prizes in numerous international competitions.
+Ms. Kim makes her home in New York and Hong Kong with her husband Thomas and son Max.